A tale of power, technology and media culture

 - Vanouse , P. (2005) Mechanism independent, 25 November (last visit 06-2011).

 - Weibel, P. (1977) An Annotated Videography, Innsbruck: O sterreichische Hochschu lerschaft, back cover.

 - Wilson, Sh.
 (2007) The new new: Video art in the 21st century, 15 March (last visit 06-2011).

 - These two observations most probably unveil the reasons behind the distaste of video artists for mainstream media exposure.
-No matter how USA-centric this conception may seem at a first reading, the globalization of media policy, in which privatization trends make possible the dominance of commercial ventures in communication systems world-wide, makes extremely difficult the above-mentioned observations to discard.
-As Briggs and Burke note (2005: 241-42), the overt commercial orientations in the launching of the video medium which started to antagonise, and eventually displace, that of cinema, seem to enhance this distrust.^
+No matter how USA-centric this conception may seem at a first reading, the globalisation of media policy, in which privatisation trends make possible the dominance of commercial ventures in communication systems world-wide, makes extremely difficult the above-mentioned observations to discard.
+As Briggs and Burke note (2005: 241-42), the overt commercial orientations in the launching of the video medium which started to antagonise, and eventually displace, that of cinema, seem to enhance this distrust.

 Dr Christos Barboutis is a researcher at the Institute of Applied Communication, University of Athens.